Judge Beau Miller is running for re-election to make sure everyone has fair access to the courts and a fair shake when they get there.

 That’s the kind of legal expertise, real world experience and rock-solid values we need in our judiciary and especially on the 190th Civil District Court.

 Beau grew up as a military brat as his parents, a career fighter pilot for the Navy and a Navy housewife, moved their family from place to place in service of their country.
 He graduated from Louisiana State University in 1995 and the University of Texas School of Law in 2001 – where he was elected permanent class president by his peers.
 After clerking for U.S. District Judge Ricardo H. Hinojosa for two years, Beau worked in Houston as an associate attorney at Bean & Bean LLP and as of counsel at Vorys, Sater, Seymour and Pease, LLP.
-He currently works at the Houston law firm of Spagnoletti & Co.
+He also worked at the Houston law firm of Spagnoletti & Co.